Martin-Stankard/ollama-driven-roleplaying/README.md

     --- user-agent  piggy backs dm-leader agent, manages list of agents.
     --- User Agent View is the streaming ui...TODO full screen 1080p svg test.
     --- config has  a agent create schema...just need "motto"/same as system prompt
+    --- agent tab has sub tabs of all agents
  --- inside a simply "decorated" room.
+ --- has static access to some https module, existing server only effectively streams to front end so probably want a nice big
+ --- secret talk room: invite, secret talk up to n=3 exchanges? kill room....should be fun to peak at this log...
     ---Lifecycle of "secret agent talk": agent a invites agent b to room, limit exchanges to n=3, accept/decline?, eecute secret comms, kill room.
- --- has static access to some https module, existing server only effectively streams to front end so probably want a nice big
- --- secret talk is another room: invite, secret talk up to n=3 exchanges? kill room....should be fun to peak at this log...
+ ---  game room rules in cfg.
+"The game is a decoration for a room Everyone in the room can see "the rules".
+Rules are sets and can be booleaned, preference goes to newest oversight.
+DM has Secret rules...need to think about this.
+ --- rooms tab has sub tabs for all rooms so meaningful oop talk on room, with possible decoration is [isSecret, isDnD, isCodeDev, ] all rooms have user view + agents

  fat streamingFunction static object and a httpFunction static object